Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Destin Water Taxi at sunset on Holiday Isle

-The Destin Water Taxi is an especially valuable option for people staying on Holiday Isle, which is anywhere off Gulf Shore Drive in Destin.
-There’s not much as far as restaurants on most of Holiday Isle since it’s mostly residential, so this opens up a great way to get places without a car from there.
+The Destin Water Taxi is an especially valuable option for people staying on Holiday Isle (anywhere off Gulf Shore Drive in Destin).
+Holiday Isle is mostly residential, so the water taxi opens up an easy way to get to restaurants and entertainment on the harbor without dealing with driving and parking.

-As you can see by my map graphic below, the fastest way to get from Holiday Isle to Harborwalk is across the water instead around on the road.
-It’s a shorter distance, plus you don’t have to spend time stuck in traffic or looking for a parking spot.
+As you can see by my map graphic below, the fastest way to get from Holiday Isle to Harborwalk is across the water instead of going around by road.
+It’s a shorter distance, and you don’t have to spend time stuck in traffic or hunting for a parking spot.

 Map of Destin Harbor, Harborwalk, Holiday Isle, and the East Pass